Thursday, 19 December 2024

 Analogue unveils its new console, the Analogue 3D, designed to run Nintendo 64 games in 4K resolution.

 If you’ve been yearning for a fresh way to relive your Nintendo 64 memories, your wait might just be over.
 Analogue, a third-party hardware manufacturer, has unveiled its new console named Analogue 3D.
-This innovative device promises to run Nintendo 64 in stunning 4K resolution, and it’s not restricted by regional limitations.
+This innovative device promises to run Nintendo 64 games in stunning 4K resolution, and it’s not restricted by regional limitations.

 Not your typical emulator